How Much Does a Commercial Fire Sprinkler System Cost?

 Sprinkler Heads

-Individual sprinkler heads cost $250 to $400 per head installed, including the head, fitting, and branch line connection.
-The number of heads required depends on your building’s hazard classification:
+$250 to $400 per head installed, including the head, fitting, and branch line connection.
+The count depends on your hazard classification:

-- Ordinary hazard Group 1 (parking garages, laundries): One head per 130 sq ft
+- Ordinary hazard Group 1 (parking garages, laundries): one per 130 sq ft

-- Ordinary hazard Group 2 (machine shops, dry cleaners): One head per 130 sq ft
+- Ordinary hazard Group 2 (machine shops, dry cleaners): one per 130 sq ft

-Per NFPA 13, the maximum coverage area per sprinkler head is 200 square feet for standard spray heads in light hazard occupancies.
+Per NFPA 13, maximum coverage is 200 sq ft per standard spray head in light hazard occupancies.

 Piping Materials